project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 #### Matter over wifi with openthread border router configuration :

-In order to create or join a Thread network on the Matter Border Router, the `otcli` commands from the matter CLI can be used.
+In order to create or join a Thread network on the Matter Border Router, the TBR management cluster or the `otcli` commands from the matter CLI can be used.
+For more information about using the TBR management cluster follow instructions from ['Using the TBR management cluster'](../../../../../docs/guides/nxp/nxp_otbr_guide.md#using-the-thread-border-router-management-cluster).
 For more information about using the matter shell, follow instructions from ['Testing the all-clusters application with Matter CLI'](#testing-the-all-clusters-application-with-matter-cli-enabled).

 In this configuration, the device can be commissioned over Wi-Fi with the